mjpitz/mjpitz/_posts/2019-01-30-gitfs-a-fuse-file-system.md

 In many cases, the error logs were enough to understand what went wrong.
 To reduce the volume in the typical case, I implemented a `DEBUG` mode.
-By default, the info log is supressed.
+By default, the info log is suppressed.
 When `DEBUG` is set to `true`, the info log and the additional details are logged to stdout.
 Since debugging now requires restarting the file system, I needed to understand reproduction steps before restarting.
 By understanding the reproduction steps well, I am able to reproduce the issue quickly, keeping the debug log short and easy to read.